tom-ohigashi/horseshoe-multi-hist-control/README.md

 - Stan_bin, Stan_surv, Stan_surv_cov: Directory containing stan codes called in each sample code.

 ## Software Dependencies
-All code and analyses generated in R version 4.1.1 and used Stan via 'cmdstnr' 0.4.0 package.
+All code and analyses generated in R version 4.1.1 and used Stan via `cmdstnr` 0.4.0 package.